sofastack/sofastack-doc/sofa-mesh/en_US/Home.md

 2. Add data synchronization modules to enable data exchange between multiple service registry centers;
 3. Add Open Service Registry API to provide standardized service registration.

-Together with Pilot and MOSN, SOFAMesh provides the ability to enable traditional intrusive frameworks (such as Spring Cloud, Dubbo and SOFA RPC) and Service Mesh products to communicate with each other, thus it can smoothly evolve and transit to Service Mesh.
+Together with Pilot and MOSN, SOFAMesh provides the ability to enable traditional intrusive frameworks (such as Spring Cloud, Dubbo and SOFARPC) and Service Mesh products to communicate with each other, thus it can smoothly evolve and transit to Service Mesh.

 ## Open source co-construction